Call-Me-Doc/origins_lore_/Characters/Mythos/The_Unbeliever_.md

  "You ever see a shulk dick?" - Unb
  "YOUR MOM OR DAD, CLEARLY" - Unb referring to [[TheVibeGod]]'s question, "Who fucked a shulk?"
- "Alchohol to blood ratio, a shulker's blood is 100% lean"
+ "Alchohol to blood ratio, a shulker's blood is 100% lean" "I'm going to make all the water in your house permanently lukewarm." -In anger towards [[Noble_Oraiste]]